JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 For the tie fighters (TieFighter, TieInterceptor, TieBomber, TieAdvanced, TieDefender, TieBizarro, TieBigGun, TieWarheads, TieBomb, TieBooster), laser sounds are replaced with "EmpireLaserChChChhh.wav".
 For the Corellian transports (CorellianTransport2, FamilyTransport, MilleniumFalcon2), "LaserRebel" is replaced with "FalconLaser.wav" and "LaserRebelTurbo" is replaced with "FalconLaserTurbo.wav".

+To define which sound is played when entering hyperspace, set the "HyperSoundBehavior" value.
+A value of -1 means that the sound is based on the player Iff.
+A value of 0 means that the "HyperStartReb" sound is played.
+A value of 1 means that the "HyperStartImp" sound is played.
+A value of 2 means that the "HyperStartImp" and the "HyperZoomImp" sounds are played.

 See EmptySound.txt and Examples\*Sound.txt.